 Nope!
 I am trained to view art through the use of materials and colours.
 In my art therapy practice, I let the person tell me what their art means to them.
 Without their personal description, the judging of art would only be speculation.

 If we work together online, I take a screenshot of your art to keep in your file.
 In-person I take a picture for your file.
 The art shows how things are progressing from session to session.

 All of my client's personal information and sessions are private.
-The only time it is not private, is when a client says they are going to hurt themselves or someone else.
+The only time it is not private, is when a client says they are going to hurt themselves or someone else or if a minor is being abused.
 In teen and children's cases, parents get updates but I discuss with the client what information they consent to share.
 The focus on sharing is when I feel it will benefit the client.